yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

                  [Times: user=5.63 sys=0.00, real=5.62 secs]
         ```
         * above log contains following information:
-          * when a young collection occurs and there isn’t enough room in the old generation to hold all the objects that are expected to be promoted, CMS executes what is essentially a full GC
+          * when a young collection occurs and there isn't enough room in the old generation to hold all the objects that are expected to be promoted, CMS executes what is essentially a full GC
-          * all application threads are stopped, and the old generation is cleaned of any dead objects, reducing its occupancy to 1,366 MB—an operation which kept the application threads paused for a full 5.6 seconds
+          * all application threads are stopped, and the old generation is cleaned of any dead objects, reducing its occupancy to 1,366 MB-an operation which kept the application threads paused for a full 5.6 seconds
           * that operation is single-threaded, which is one reason why it takes so long
         * second possible problem: promotion failed
         ```